jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 This includes the FORTH language, a symbolic assembler without labels, conditional compilation, a 16-input search engine which speeds up the Forth interpreter by a factor of 4 and a connection to the serial terminal (TERATERM.exe), with 3 wires software flow control (XON/XOFF) and/or 4 wires hardware control flow, up to 6 Mbds.
 If your goal is to program a MSP430FRxxxx in assembler, FAST FORTH is the Swiss Army knife you absolutely need!
+However, if the IDE works well with Windows 10, it works less well with Linux which suffers from the lack of a good alternative to TERATERM...

 For only 3 kbytes in addition, you have the primitives to access the SD\_CARD FAT16 and FAT32: read, write, del, download source files and to copy them from PC to the SD_Card.
 It works with all SD\_CARD memories from 64MB to 64GB.
 The cycle of read/write byte is below 1 us @ 16 MHz.
 This enables to make a fast data logger with a small footprint as a MSP430FR5738 QFN24.

-With all kernel options FastForth size is under 10kB.
+With all kernel options, including extended_ASM, FastForth size is 11kB.

     The files launchpad_xMHz.txt are the executables ready to use with a PL2303HXD cable and a serial terminal (TERATERM.exe) at 115200Bds with XON/XOFF,